Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: More sensitivity analysis

-This appendix provides the decomposed sensitivity analysis results referenced in \cref{sensitivity}.
+This section provides the decomposed sensitivity analysis results.
 While the main text discusses the aggregate impact on total system cost, the figures below isolate the effects on vehicle capital costs, operational expenses, and fleet sizing requirements.

 \cref{sensitivity_vehicle_cost} illustrates the sensitivity of total vehicle capital costs.
 A notable trend is observed in the \textit{Battery Capacity} scenario: increasing capacity from the baseline (Lever 0) to approximately 1.4x (Lever 2) yields a reduction in vehicle costs, as buses with extended range can complete longer blocks without needing replacement vehicles.
 Beyond this point, the benefit saturates.
 Conversely, the \textit{Charger Layout} scenario highlights a steep penalty for Levers 6 and 7 (garage only charging).
 Restricting charging to garages forces the fleet size to expand to maintain service frequency while buses are out of service for charging, directly inflating capital costs.
 Undoubtedly, reduction in vehicle cost parameters considerably reduce the vehicle capital costs.
 The parameters of charge power, electricity cost and diesel do not impact the vehicle cost component of the objective function in scenarios $|\sI|=25$.
 In larger problem sizes, these parametric choices have a slight impact.